 By learning te reo and becoming increasingly familiar with tikanga, Māori students strengthen their identities, while non-Māori journey towards shared cultural understandings.
 All who learn te reo Māori help to secure its future as a living, dynamic and rich language.
 As they learn, they come to appreciate that diversity is a key to unity.

-The Bay of Plenty Trades Academy programme is available to Tarawera High School students.
-The purpose of the Trades Academy is to:
+The Step-UP programme is available to Tarawera High School students.
+The purpose of Step-UP is to: